AmazingMazeG/aitimeline/README.md

 Graphic was designed in Canva by Jule Martínez Ruiz.
 Please reach out if you have more questions.
 July 16th: Added accessbility function to the game.
+July 19th: Update image based on feedback from IN.